coderefinery/train-the-trainer/content/streaming-practice-1.md

 ## Q&A

-Q&A is via the notes document, which can be just as or even more powerful than a live Q&A.
+Q&A is via the notes document, which can be just as or even more powerful than a live Q&A.  In this exercise, we do a practice Q&A session.

 Considerations:
 * Screenshare the notes so that the audience can see what you are discussing.
-(It's good to do this periodically even if there aren't questions, so people will know it's being monitored)
+(It's good to do this periodically even if there aren't questions, so people will know it's being monitored.)
 * Try to involve both co-instructors.
 For example, one person can find an interesting question and first ask the other person what they think before giving their own answer.